briantimar/xv6-public/README.md

 * demand zeroing, copy-on-write for pages allocated to processes
 * a `time` utility
 * swap space and a page cache

+## known issues

+* the random number generator used for the lottery-ticket scheduling can overflow
+* interrupts are disabled by default when acquiring spinlocks, which means clock-tick values based on timer interrupt counts are only approximate.